alrevuelta/cONNXr/README.md

 * Very few basic operators are implemented.
 * Each operator works with many data types.
 Only few of them are implemented.
 * `has_raw_data` is not supported.
 A `TensorProto` is assumed to have the data inside any of the structs (int, float,...) and not in raw_data.
+* So far memory management is a mess, so you will find a memory leak for sure.

 # Run